Justinljg/SupersetK8s/Readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Open Terminal.
+Open Terminal.,

-Change the current working directory to the location where you want the cloned directory.
+Change the current working directory to the location where you want the cloned directory.,

 Type git clone, and then paste the URL you copied earlier.